• Home

 AI companies that make more than $200 million in annual sales would be subject to 50% government ownership.

 The plan for a sovereign wealth fund comes as Americans grow increasingly disillusioned by AI and Big Tech companies’ plans for the future.
 If passed, the bill would create a seven-person independent commission nominated by the president and confirmed by the Senate to represent Americans’ interest in AI companies.
-Sanders estimates that at current valuations, the fund would be worth $7 trillion and plans to pay out yearly $1,000 checks to every American from the expected 5% dividend from the AI companies.
+Sanders estimates that at current valuations, the fund would be worth $7 trillion, with plans to pay out yearly $1,000 checks to every American from the expected 5% dividend from the AI companies.

-“I’m not a luddite.
+“I’m not a Luddite.
 I think that AI can do some very good things,” Sanders said.
-“The goal here is to make AI work for ordinary people, not just for Mr. Musk and other multi-billionaires.”
+“The goal here is to make AI work for ordinary people, not just for Mr. Musk and other multibillionaires.”

 “We will see what happens,” Sanders said in response to a question about what happens if these companies continue to post zero profit.
 “The American people are not going to lose any money, because we are going to be owning half of the stock.
 We’re not buying it.
 We’re getting it.”
-The bill would also force AI companies with non-AI businesses to separate their business, so the public’s ownership stake would solely be in the AI business.
+The bill would also force AI companies with non-AI businesses to separate them, so the public’s ownership stake would solely be in the AI business.

 Growing consensus